Austin Independent School District: Headquarters

 The headquarters are at the intersection of Interstate 35 and Ben White.
 The 142000 sqft structure has nine stories.

 For a period prior to 1989, the Austin ISD headquarters were on Guadalupe Street, adjacent to the Texas Department of Public Safety headquarters.
 In 1989, the Texas House of Representatives passed a bill allowing DPS to acquire the former Austin ISD headquarters.
 That building was known as the Irby B. Carruth Administration Building.

 From circa 1994 to 2019, the headquarters were at the Carruth Administration Center, on 1111 West Sixth Street.
-That building was sold, along with another AISD facility, in 2017.
+That building was sold, along with another Austin ISD facility, the Baker Center, in 2016.
+Prior to the sale of the Baker Center, it had been used as an Elementary, Middle, and Alternative High school, before eventually becoming AISD's administrative headquarters.

 The Schlosser Development Corporation purchased the West Sixth facility.
 The district used the money from those sales to buy the current headquarters.
 From around July to September 2019 the headquarters moved to the current location.
 The employees who went to the current headquarters came from those two sold properties and one other property.